thisisoa/thisisc/functions/ft_strcpy.md

                 i++; //increase counter for next character
         }
-        dest[i] = '\0'; //the counter reached the last, close the string. return dest; //finalize the function
+        dest[i] = '\0'; //the counter reached the last, close the string. return dest; //finalize the function by returning destination }
-}
 ```